uerten/Disaster-Response-Pipeline/README.md

 ## Installation <a name="installation"></a>

-Code runs with Python 3.9 and requires some libraries.
+1. Code runs with Python 3.9 and requires some libraries.
 In order to install libraries:
 `pip install -r requirements.txt`

+2. Run the following commands in the project's root directory to set up your database and model.

+    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

+3. Go to `app` directory: `cd app`

+4. Run your web app: `python run.py`

 ## Project Motivation <a name="motivation"></a>